Learn Java Easy. Chapter 6 Exercises

 //The largest number is 199.

-//The idea is that when a higher or lower number comes up, it replaces the ones we have.
+// The idea is that when a larger or smaller number comes out it replaces the ones we have.

 for (int i=0;i<=10;i++){